IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 -   [Enabling and Configuring Virtualization (Fixed)](igGrid-Enabling-and-Configuring-Virtualization.html#fixed-row)

-### <a id="fixed-column"></a> Fixed Column Virtualization
+### <a id="column"></a> Column Virtualization

-With Fixed Column Virtualization only the visible columns are rendereding in the grid.
+With Column Virtualization only the visible columns are rendereding in the grid.
 As users start scrolling horizontally in the grid the currently visible columns are updated and the related DOM elements are reused to display the column data of the new visible columns.

-Fixed Column Virtualization depends on Fixed Row Virtualization and will enable it implicitly if it is not enabled explicitly.
+Column Virtualization depends on Fixed Row Virtualization and will enable it implicitly if it is not enabled explicitly.

 Similarly to Fixed Row Virtualization, Column Virtualization also only works with the data already available on the client and does not make server requests to fetch any additional data.

 Setting different column widths have little to no effect, because the content is shifted between columns during horizontal scrolling, but the visible columns width stays intact.

-Checkout the [Feature Compatibility Matrix (igGrid)](Feature-Compatibility-Matrix(igGrid).html) for the list of the grid features that work in combination with Fixed Column Virtualization.
+Checkout the [Feature Compatibility Matrix (igGrid)](Feature-Compatibility-Matrix(igGrid).html) for the list of the grid features that work in combination with Column Virtualization.

 The picture on the left demonstrates a grid with 25 columns and 500 records loaded on the client.
 The picture on the right shows the actual HTML table elements that exist in the DOM to support the virtualized grid.